-- 1. To elect each of the Board of Director's two nominees, Richard M. Ferrari and Daniel P. Florin, as a Class II director, to hold office until the 2025 Annual Meeting of Stockholders and until their successors are elected and qualified or until their earlier death, resignation or removal: - 2.
-To ratify the selection by the Audit Committee of the Board of Directors of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - 3.
-To conduct a non-binding advisory vote to approve the Company's executive compensation; - 4.
-To conduct a non-binding advisory vote on the frequency of future advisory votes to approve the Company's executive compensation; and - 5.
+- 1. To elect each of the Board of Director's three nominees, Thomas W. Burns, Georgia Garinois-Melenikiotou and Dana G. Mead, Jr., as a Class III director, to hold office until the 2026 Annual Meeting of Stockholders and until their successors are elected and qualified or until their earlier death, resignation or removal; - 2.
+To ratify the selection by the Audit Committee of the Board of Directors of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
+To conduct a non-binding advisory vote to approve the Company's executive compensation; and - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.